A stream of consciousness - an incredible and unique piece of writing. Booker Prize winner (2018).

 Den scores *

 * As a wild card scores varied from 5-9.
 Scores were divided.

 BY ANNA BURNS

-Winner of this 2018's Man Booker Prize and already available in paperback, Milkman by Anna Burns is an extraordinary new novel that has the potential to divide opinion in your book club - so definitely a wild card choice but one that we urge you to experience.
+Some novels never leave you and remain a talking point amongst book clubbers!
+Milkman by Anna Burns is a Booker Prize Winner (2018) and an extraordinary novel that has the potential to divide opinion in your book club - so definitely a wild card choice but one that we urge you to experience.

 The novel tells the story of 'Milkman', an older man, presumed to be a leader of a paramilitary group, who starts to encroach on the life of the young narrator 'Middle Sister'.
 Through a stream of consciousness the reader experiences the sinister impact of Milkman's presence which escalates and suffocates Middle Sister's otherwise quiet but tough life.
 To escape the troubles Middle Sister indulges in long distance running with 'third brother in law', reading classics whilst walking, French night-time classes and meet ups with 'maybe boyfriend'.
 But the arrival of Milkman interrupts this and her relationship with him quickly escalates “beyond the pale.”